Motorcycle battery – Different types & tips to extend life

 1. Slow Engine Crank

-2. Dim Headlights and Failing Horn
+2. Dim Headlights And Failing Horn

 Dimming headlights and a weak horn are common signs of a failing battery.
 These symptoms occur because the battery cannot supply the motorcycle’s electrical components with sufficient power.